Skip to main content

 Details can be found in Section 7.1 of [RFC9053].

-Note: [RFC9052] offers both compressed as well as uncompressed point
+Note: [RFC9052] supports both compressed and uncompressed point

 this specification MUST use the uncompressed point representation.

-Hence, the y-coordinate is expressed as a bstr.
-An implementation
+Therefore, the y-coordinate is expressed as a bstr.
+If an

-that uses the compressed point representation MUST compute the
+implementation uses the compressed point representation, it MUST

-uncompressed representation for the purpose of the thumbprint
+first convert it to the uncompressed form for the purpose of

 4.3.
 RSA Public Keys